MicrosoftDocs/learn/learn-pr/ai-school/responsible-conversational-ai/includes/2-conversational-ai-bot-types.md

-There are, roughly, four different types of conversational AI bots.
+There are, roughly, four different types of Conversational AI bots.
 Most bots will actually mix these characteristics in any given implementation, as all four are required for a reasonably realistic simulacra of human conversation, and a bot that can’t engage in light conversation will come off as, well, robotic.

 1. The first category is casual conversation engagement.
 This sort of bot’s purpose is to facilitate __social engagement__ - either with the bot itself, or other users.
 User inputs would look something like this: